 Click here to find what is available in your location, and what direction to point your antenna for best reception.

 Also, find a map at the bottom of this page showing where the WLFT transmission tower is, to help you tune in easier.

 III - Image Quality

 Antennas pick up high definition (HD) broadcasts just like cable, satellite and streaming do.
-The big difference is that over-air antennas deliver a MUCH higher quality image than cable, satellite or streaming are able to.
+The big difference is that over-air antennas deliver a MUCH higher quality image than do cable, satellite or streaming.

 Because those other methods have to compress their signal so much to make it all fit down that thin little cable, image quality is sacrificed.
 That’s a technical fact!
-You do not get the full HD image quality from other broadcast sources.
+You are being robbed of the full HD image quality!

 Antenna over-air broadcasts have higher bandwidth, meaning we can deliver you much better image quality.
-Less compression simply means you get a more clear picture on your TV.
-And HD actually is HD, not sort-of-HD.
 And you can take that to the bank!